 Gross motor movements boost brain development, co-ordination and cognitive abilities check out this post to for more details about this.
-So body percussion rhythm activities tick all those boxes and also just happens to be a firm favourite with the kids too.
+So this sort of rhythm activity ticks all those boxes and also just happen to be a firm favourite with the kids too.

 Of course the first steps towards learning body percussion is simple hand clapping.
-But gradually you introduce new sounds and actions to your repertoire which allow you to build more complex patterns of rhythms.
-Older kids love the challenge of memorising sequences of body percussion to accompany their favourite songs and rhymes.
+But gradually you can introduce new sounds and actions to your repertoire as co-ordination develops.
+Then you can build more complex patterns of rhythms, and older kids love the challenge of memorising sequences of body percussion to accompany their favourite songs and rhymes.

 How To Teach Body Percussion Rhythm Activities

-- Keep things simple at first and use the flash cards provided to introduce each new body percussion and the note that it represents, one at a time.
+- Keep things simple at first and introduce each new body percussion and the note that it represents, one at a time.
 These cards are just to get started, of course you can add your own and the kids love to help too.

 - Another good way to get comfortable with this activity is to chant familiar rhymes or songs with a simple ostinato of body percussion.

 - An ostinato is a short rhythmic or melodic pattern that is repeated throughout the rhyme or song to create another rhythmic layer to the performance.
 Demonstrate the ostinato first and then once they’ve picked it up there are lots of ways to experiment – check out these videos below for some ideas.

 - Older children love experimenting by adding ostinatos to well known songs or favourite theme tunes.

 - Anything which has a strong rhythmic and repeated beat works well – ‘We Will rock You’ is great for this!

 - Check out this video below – They’re having a great time experimenting with adding the body percussion ostinato along with their instruments.